TarShah/Area-Minimization/README.md

 # Area-Minimization
-Please read about the description of project in the docx file.
+Kindly read about the description of project in the docx file.